jrroosevelt/VS2PCG/game_modes.md

 # Terrain
 **Number of players**: 2-4

 Terrain is an important part of almost every combat.
 We thought we would make some!
+After including a City Terrain set in Crossover Volume 3, we added a second Terrain set in this Issue: the Forest.

 **Setup**: Shuffle a set of 10 Terrain and place them face down in a pile.
-(As of this Issue, there is only one Terrain set: “City”.)
 After players reveal their main characters during setup, but before they draw their hands, each player draws a Terrain card and looks at it.
 Then the first player places their Terrain, with the rest of the players following in turn order.
 (Each Terrain will tell you which row it can be placed in.
 We suggest you turn it sideways in its row.)
 Then each player draws their hand and mulligans as normal.

 **Rules**: Terrain either affects each character in a row or one or two characters in a row.